 The HUD Memorandum also provides enforcement agencies until March 13, 2021 to review all discrimination complaints received since January 20, 2020, and to notify those individuals complaining of discrimination based on gender identity or sexual orientation that they may have timely causes of action that can be filed.
 Expect to see further announcements from HUD as this policy evolves and technical guidance is issued to partner agencies charged with enforcing housing discrimination complaints.

 This is a significant development for community associations because of additional exposure to fair housing claims via an expanded interpretation of the FHA.
 Community association rules, regulations and actions should be judged on whether there will be a discriminatory impact in relation to gender identity or sexual orientation, and boards must be cognizant of how to appropriately handle concerns raised by LGBTQ residents.

-If you have further questions about the effect of this HUD Memorandum, please contact one of the experienced attorneys at our Firm.
+If you have further questions about the effect of this HUD Memorandum, please contact us.